-Licorice also shows promising effects as herbal medicine for tuberculosis.
+Licorice is a root that adds flavor to candy and beverages.
+It also shows promising effects as herbal medicine for tuberculosis and sore throat.
 This herb is not common in our country, but some stores sell its commercial preparations (capsules and powder).

 In one animal study, the researchers prepared liposomal dry powder for inhalation (LDPI) containing licorice extract.
 Results showed that after inhalation, 46% of the prepared drug reached the lungs while 16% remained in the lungs 24 hours after administration.